Japanese reporter's bid to save friend led to IS abduction

 On Oct.
 22, he emailed an acquaintance, a high school teacher, to say he planned to be back in Japan at the end of the month.

-Friends say he travelled from Tokyo to Istanbul and travelled from there to Syria, sending a message on Oct.
+Friends say he traveled from Tokyo to Istanbul and traveled from there to Syria, sending a message on Oct.
 25 that he had crossed the border and was safe.

 "Whatever happens, this is my responsibility," Goto said on a video recorded shortly before he set out for Raqqa, the capital of the Islamic State.